Open-Attestation/documentation-website/website/docs/advanced/gsn/setup-paymaster.md

 ### Deploying via OpenAttestation CLI

 Simply run the following command.
-You may replace the `<paymaster-name>` with a suitable name
+You may replace the `<paymaster-name>` with a suitable name.

 ```bash
 open-attestation deploy paymaster  "My Paymaster" --network ropsten --encrypted-wallet-path wallet.json